gregrickaby/nextjs-github-pages/README.md

 ## Github Pages

-This is the easiest step, because as soon as Github recognizes there's a `/gh-pages` branch, it will turn automatically turn on Github Pages.
+This is the easiest step, because as soon as Github recognizes there's a `/gh-pages` branch, it'll automatically activate the Github Pages feature.

 You should be able to see your app right away at https://your-username.github.io/your-repo-name/

 ## Wrap up